 We put our spending on a serious diet

 Consumerism is a problem many of us deny – including me.
 But consumerism isn't just astronomical credit card debt or over-stuffed wardrobes of clothes you can't afford.

 Consumerism is subtle.
 It's the day-to-day justifications for purchases you don't really need.
 That take-away coffee, that new lipstick, those shoes you can't stop thinking about.
 The compulsion to replace things and justify those purchases is a habit that afflicts many of us.
 If you want to travel, break that habit.
 The bottom line here, is this:

 In other words, don't be a lazy spender!
 Here are some of the ways we cut back our expenses and re-grew our savings month by month:

 - We avoided spending “danger zones”.
 As in, we no longer ventured through shopping malls, food courts, perused online shopping sites, or browsed anywhere that would encourage us to needlessly spend.
 Instead, we filled our spare time with other things like walks, free local events, and meeting up with friends.

-- We socialized by hosting and hanging at friends houses.
-Modifying how you socialize as opposed to abandoning your social life entirely is a feasible way to see friends while still saving up.
+- We socialized by hosting and hanging at friend's houses.
+Modifying how you socialize as opposed to abandoning your social life is a feasible way to see friends while still saving.
 We swapped fancy wining and dining for hosted hang-outs, BBQs at ours, at-home wine & cheese parties, or weekend day-trips to nearby parks or hikes.